kritikthakur/Food-Ordering-Site-/README.md

 Tech Stack
 HTML – Structure of the web pages
 CSS – Styling and layout
-JavaScript – Dynamic interactions,cart logic and user interface enhancements
+JavaScript – Dynamic interactions,cart logic and user interface inhancements

 License
 This project is open source and free to use.